-Once you have eclipse plugin successfully installed, you would get the new story in the New Wizard window.
+Once you have an Eclipse plugin successfully installed, you would get the new story in the New Wizard window.
 Click on it to create a new story as shown in the below picture.

-In addition, some steps might be common for lot of scenarios we can move them to CommonSteps.
+Besides, some steps might be common for a lot of scenarios we can move them to CommonSteps.
 These can be reused across multiple stories and Scenarios.

 Sample JBehave story below:

 Scenario: ADD function Given numbers i and j When we add them Then verify the sum Scenario: SUBTRACT function Given numbers i and j When we subtract i from j Then verify the difference

 In the next post, we write the step classes and connect the pieces and run the story from within the Eclipse IDE.